gzardini/course-CRA/modules/modeling-and-control/docs/03-exercises/00_exer.md

 <br />

 ##### Assume constant sampling time
 In a first attempt, you can use an approximation for your sampling time.
 The Duckiebot typically updates its lane pose estimate, i.e. where the Duckiebot thinks it is placed within the lane, at around 12 Hz.
 If you assume this sampling rate to be constant, you can easily discretize the PI controller you designed.
 Implement your PI controller under the assumption of a constant sampling in the file `controller-1.py`.
 When discretizing the system, choose Euler forward as the discretization technique (if you do not remember how, have a look at chapter 2.3 in [](#bib:Zardini)).
-TODO: ADD REFERENCE
 You can run the controller you just designed by executing the following command:

     laptop-container $ roslaunch duckietown_demos lane_following_exercise.launch veh:=![DUCKIEBOT_NAME] exercise_name:=1